zodac/folding-stats/README.md

+# Still a work in progress!

 # Folding Stats

 ## Development

 ### jOOQ Database Access

-We use **jOOQ** for generating SQL queries (as seen in *PostgresDbManager.java*).
-We use **jOOQ** code generation to generate files to make query builder simpler and able to conform to schemas.
-This requires a few steps when the DB
+We use **jOOQ** for generating PostgreSQL queries (as seen in *PostgresDbManager.java*).
+We use **jOOQ** code generation to generate files to make SQL query building simpler and able to conform to schemas.
+This requires a few steps when the DB changes:
-changes:

-- Start the test containers ("Executing tests")
+- Start the test containers (--> "Executing tests" <-- )
 - Update the `docker/postgres/jooq/jooq-config.xml` file with the DB connection properties if not using the default
 - Run the `generate.bat` batch file, which will generate the schemas (starting in a directory named `me`)
 - Traverse the `me` directory until you get to `gen` (full path is `me/zodac/folding/db/postgres/gen`)